AtharvaParadkar/Hackthon/README.md

-\*\*BFSI Aap\*\* is the mobile application built with Flutter.
+\*\*BFSI App\*\* is the mobile application built with Flutter.
 It is the primary app through which users interact with the BFSI platform on their smartphones.